jawher/action-hcloud/README.md

 Where:

 * `{M.m.p}` is the `hcloud` CLI version: Major, Minor and patch
-* `{a}` is the action single version number: there may be multiple versions of this action for a single CLI version, e.g. `v2.6.2` uses the same hcloud CLI `2.4.4` as before, but adds support for the newly added region parameter.
+* `{a}` is an optional additional version for the action: there may be multiple versions of this action for a single CLI version, e.g. `v1.1.0-2` which would be a second release of the action but still use the same hcloud CLI `1.1.0` as before.

 ## License